MartinaB91/project4-my-blog/testing/TEST.md

 ### Lighthouse reports

-Since the purpose of the blog app is to showcase nice pictures, the performance is lower.
-During the validation process i manage to improve this significantly, when starting the video header was three times the size and images were already compressed but now are compressed in Webp-format.
-No more steps will be taken to improve this since this will go against the purpose of the site.
+Since the purpose of the blog app is to showcase nice pictures, the performance is lower due to many pictures loading.
+During the validation process I managed to improve this significantly, when starting the video header was three times the size and images were already compressed but now are compressed in Webp-format.
+No more steps will be taken to improve this since this will go against the purpose of the site and the improved results are quite high.

 If there was more time to develop the site a first step would be to prevent users uploading to large images and in bad formats.
 A more user-friendly approach would be to include a third party tool to convert and compress pictures.